What is Slite? Slite is a sleek and intuitive note-taking and productivity tool that offers a comprehensive knowledge management solution.

 - Slack integration: Guru’s Slack integration allows users to search and share knowledge cards directly within Slack, making it easy to collaborate and share information with team members.

-Check out Guru here.
+Check out Guru on G2 here.

 Bloomfire boasts an AI-powered Deep Search function that can transcribe videos, especially useful for organizations that have a lot of AV resources.
 The transcription can then be indexed and searched down to specific words or phrases within the video.
 It can also index every single word in all your documents and automatically generate tags to optimize them for search.